coopie/mesite/posts/aboutme.md

 ### Programming
-I don't think any other commercial or academic field has such a fast moving and beaureaucratic-less community as programmers do.
-Learning about new technologies, and the mathematics behind them, is one of my favorite pastimes.
+I don't think any other commercial or academic field has such a fast moving and bureaucratic-less community as programmers do.
+Learning about new technologies, and the mathematics behind them, is one of my favourite pastimes.

 I have a hobby of doing random things with functional programming languages, such as haskell and scala, and am of the belief that the future of programming lies in immutable data and functional programming.